We love Fethiye harbour’s Boğaziçi Restaurant!

 Somehow, we ended up at Boğaziçi, gazing into the fridges and choosing meze dishes!

 Time to remind ourselves that Boğaziçi is a restaurant and not just a comfortable refreshment stop.
+They serve up a whole host of Turkish food favourites.

 Turkish Cuisine On Display